 They form in the large basin landscapes where the sand blown off the elevations is deposited and contributes to the formation of dunes.
 If one wind direction prevails, then crescent dunes or barchans form, which slope flat on the windward side and steeply on the leeward side.
 They move along with the wind direction.
 If the wind direction changes periodically, only the crest of the dune is rebuilt each time, while the base remains fixed.
 The sand grains are coated with an iron oxide film on the surface, giving the dunes a bright orange or red colour in dry hot areas (◘ Fig. F-10), as in the Inner Namib.
 Near the coast, however, with higher humidity, the colouring is yellow-brownish, e.g. in the Outer Namib.

 Fig. F-10 Erg or Areg (sandy desert) usually occupy larger areas compared to the first two types of desert mentioned.
-In the Wahiba Desert in Oman, large areas are covered by sandy deserts with characteristic crescent dunes, ripple marks, etc. (Photo: Breckle).
+In the Wahiba Desert in Oman, large areas are covered by sandy deserts with characteristic crescent dunes, ripple marks, etc. (photo: Breckle).

 Movable and therefore vegetation-free dunes are water reservoirs, as rain penetrates easily and evaporates only to the smallest extent.
 Even with only 100 mm of annual rainfall, a groundwater horizon is formed, so that water extraction from wells is possible or the water escapes in the interdune area.

 If the sand cover is not very thick, colonization by plants (non-halophytes, such as dune grasses, Ziziphus and others) can occur.
 Perennial species or shrubs then serve as sand traps.
 The plants grow back out of the sand deposited around them, so that new sand is always being accumulated.
-In this way, each plant forms a cluster dune (several meters high) called a nebkha (◘ Fig. F-11) The whole landscape is given a very characteristic character by these miniature dunes.
+In this way, each plant forms a cluster dune (several meters high) called a nebkha (◘ Fig. F-11) The whole landscape is given a very typical character by these miniature dunes.

 ◘ Fig. F-11 The nebkhas are formed in the sandy deserts by the accumulation of sand on the perennial plants.
 As a result, mounds of sand form around each plant and are widely spaced.
-Here a salsola nebkha at Cape Cross in the Namib with fog bank in the background of the picture (photo: Breckle).
+Here a Salsola nebkha at Cape Cross in the Namib with fog bank in the background of the picture (photo: Breckle).

 3.4 The dry valleys (wadis or oueds)